pilot's perspective, pilots

 Lawn care

 Sometimes crews do what is called a “day sleep” You operate the redeye flight into a city and then go to the hotel to sleep during the day and get up and operate your next assignment.
 Lawn care does not day sleep.
-Joeybagadonuts always runs the blower outside the window when you are trying to day sleep.
+"Joeybagadonuts" always runs the blower outside the window when you are trying to day sleep.
 No one cares, get over it.

 Showers